The qualities needed to become a baker

 to be able to cope with the pace of work, as well as a passion

 in creating products.
 They must also have good interpersonal skills

 Boulangerie chef working conditions

 Do you want to become a baker?
-A Boulangerie Diploma, lasting 6 months, with a 2 month compulsory work placement, is available at Le Cordon Bleu Paris.
+First of all, you will have to get the appropriate education!
+A Boulangerie Diploma, lasting 3 months, is available at Le Cordon Bleu Paris.
 To register, you must be at least 18 years of age at the beginning of the programme and have a baccalaureate or equivalent.
-Those having followed the boulangerie training programme can go on to work in a traditional bakery or production company.
+Those having followed the boulangerie training programme and obtained the related certification can go on to work in a traditional bakery or production company.
 They can, for example, work as a baker and, once they have gained enough experience, open their own bakery or become a team leader or production manager.
-In France, a novice baker’s gross income is approximately €1500 per month which can increase if nights, Sundays and public holidays are worked.
-The monthly income for an artisan baker who owns their own business is estimated to be between €3500 and €4000.
+In France, a novice bakery worker’s gross income is approximately 1500 € per month and the wage can increase if nights, Sundays and public holidays are worked.
+The monthly income for an artisan baker who owns their own business is estimated to be between 3500 € and 4000 €.